Advertisement

 Relieve pressure on your pelvis with squatting—the queen of prenatal poses.

 Holding onto a partner or chair for support, stand with your feet slightly wider than hip-width apart and toes pointed out.
-Engage your core muscles, lift your chest and relax your shoulders.
+Engage your core muscles, lift your chest, and relax your shoulders.
 Breathe out and lower into a squatting position, or as far down as is comfortable.
 Most of your weight should be on your heels.
 Breathe in and return to standing position.
 Modify this pose by sitting in a chair with your legs spread as far as comfortable.

 Suggested Time: 1 to 2 minutes

-Benefits: Stretches hips; strengthens thighs & back
+Benefits: Stretches hips; strengthens thighs and back

 6 / 8